parreirat/vehiculum-challenge/development_checklist.md

-###Priorities:
+## Priorities

 ~~1 - Implement all the Status::Page classes.~~ **15 minutes**

 ~~2 - Implement tests for all the Status::Page classes.~~ **5 minutes**
-  - Simply copy/pasting tests around: can be generalized into a meta-programming test class (like a lot of the code we'll have in this task) that will do everything by itself, but I've grown somewhat weary of doing too much meta-programming magic as time goes on because suddenly things might start specializing and then... a lot of unnecessary work.
+  * Simply copy/pasting tests around: can be generalized into a meta-programming test class (like a lot of the code we'll have in this task) that will do everything by itself, but I've grown somewhat weary of doing too much meta-programming magic as time goes on because suddenly things might start specializing and then... a lot of unnecessary work.

 ~~3 - Implement tests for Status::DataStore.~~ **80 minutes**
-  - Wasting way too much time on "what's the best standards of test making I can have?", for example on focusing on not having more than one expectation per example.
+  * Wasting way too much time on "what's the best standards of test making I can have?", for example on focusing on not having more than one expectation per example.
-  - Also struggled with how to test for file input/output, have never dealt with it.
+  * Also struggled with how to test for file input/output, have never dealt with it.
-  - Struggled with stubbing the files for this and cleaning them.
+  * Struggled with stubbing the files for this and cleaning them.
-  - Stuck for last 30 minutes figuring out why the time stamps on my backed up/loaded data always changes by fractions of a second.
+  * Stuck for last 30 minutes figuring out why the time stamps on my backed up/loaded data always changes by fractions of a second.
     expected: {...[{..., :time=>2018-06-25 17:57:29.000000000 +0100}]...}
          got: {...[{..., :time=>2018-06-25 17:57:29.438726313 +0100}]...}
-  - Solved after about 1 hour: the first thing I looked and kept looking at all the time, our 'Time.now' for introducing random data points, was introducing the lesser-than-second units which were not visible in Time object without accessing it directly into comparison.
+  * Solved after about 1 hour: the first thing I looked and kept looking at all the time, our 'Time.now' for introducing random data points, was introducing the lesser-than-second units which were not visible in Time object without accessing it directly into comparison.
 Use Time#round to eliminate lesser-than-second fractions.
-  - Now big comparisons are still failing comparisons in very very rare cases, and no miliseconds are involved now.
+  * Now big comparisons are still failing comparisons in very very rare cases, and no miliseconds are involved now.
 Taking a break.
-  - Fixed in 5 minutes: sorting by all the tuples makes the sorting as expected.
+  * Fixed in 5 minutes: sorting by all the tuples makes the sorting as expected.
-  - 2 more minutes to add one final tests for Status::DataStore. (tests in need of refactoring, too much repetition throughout this one)
+  * 2 more minutes to add one final tests for Status::DataStore. (tests in need of refactoring, too much repetition throughout this one)

 ~~4 - Implement tests for Status::History.~~ **15 minutes**
-  - Not much to do here: could create a fixture table generated from a fixed set of seeds.
+  * Not much to do here: could create a fixture table generated from a fixed set of seeds.
 Would create an identical data store, create the same data points, and expect the print to be exactly the same as that of the fixture table output.
 Drifted a bit thinking about doing actual output testing and gave up.
-  - Stopping for now.
+  * Stopping for now.

 ~~5 - Implement CLI command backup~~ **5 minutes**
 ~~6 - Implement CLI command restore~~ **5 minutes**
-  - Just needed to call implemented methods on both, done in 10 minutes.
+  * Just needed to call implemented methods on both, done in 10 minutes.

 ~~7 - Fix duplicates on 'restore' command merge.~~ **5 minutes**
-  - Just squash duplicates with uniq after each restore.
+  * Just squash duplicates with uniq after each restore.

 ~~8 - Implement webpages argument into pull~~ **20 minutes**
-  - Starting refactoring and aborting... then deciding to refactor again... and aborting again.
+  * Starting refactoring and aborting... then deciding to refactor again... and aborting again.
 Not very pretty code on pull and futurely live.

 ~~9 - Implement webpages argument into live~~ **30 minutes**
-    - Supposed to be 2 minutes.
+    * Supposed to be 2 minutes.
 Playing around with threads and mutexes for thread safety despite nothing having blown yet (pooling with threads)
-    - Stopping for now.
+    * Stopping for now.

 ~~10 - Configure library to be set up as a gem~~ **2h30m**
-  - Have never done this and I really felt like tackling it - I feel like I did everything right right off, but ran into a `require` issue and then every time I was redoing the instructions, could never get `status` to be available as an executable.
+  * Have never done this and I really felt like tackling it - I feel like I did everything right right off, but ran into a `require` issue and then every time I was redoing the instructions, could never get `status` to be available as an executable.
 After a lot of gem reinstalls, rbenv rehashes, remaking of symbolic links and a final reboot I managed to get it working again.
-  - I knew my absolute path requires in `lib/status/pages` would bite back eventually. :)
+  * I knew my absolute path requires in `lib/status/pages` would bite back eventually. :)

 11 - Implement CLI command stats

-##Checklist:
+## Checklist

 - [x] - Tests **100 minutes total**
   - [x] - Status::Page **5 minutes**